 Once you open your bag or container of vacuum-sealed coffee grounds, they still don’t last as long as vacuum-sealed whole coffee beans.
 It’s six months for the opened beans versus three to five months for the opened coffee grounds.

 Why do coffee grounds expire first?
 The grounds receive more exposure to the elements compared to whole coffee beans.

 Further, the components of the coffee beans have been separated after grinding, such as the coffee oils.
 The oils will evaporate faster in ground coffee than in whole coffee beans, which also makes the grounds go bad faster.

-Tips for Extending the Life of Your Coffee Beans
+Tips for Extending the Shelf Life of Coffee

 After reading the information in the last section, you think you’ll stick with coffee beans over ground coffee from now on.
 Even though whole coffee beans don’t last forever, they have a longer life than grounds!

-Could you possibly extend the life of your coffee beans even further?
+Could you possibly prevent stale coffee beans even further?
 Yes, you can!
 Here’s how.